noClaps/nc/design/variables.md

 bigint myBigInt = bigint(1u) // you can also convert uints
 ```

-If any of the integer conversion functions are used on a float or decimal, then only the integer part will be returned.
+If any of the integer conversion functions are used on a decimal, then only the integer part will be returned.
 So, for example, `int(2.5)` will become `2`.

 #### Ranges